-All of the major commercial Bangkok airlines now land at the new Bangkok airport (BKK), since its relocation from Don Muang airport in 2006.
+All the major commercial airlines now land at the new Bangkok airport (BKK), since its relocation from Don Mueang airport in 2006.

 Bangkok International Airport is called Suvarnabhumi Airport (pronounced Soo-wanna-poom Airport).

-The foundation stone was laid in January 2002 and the new airport was opened for service on 28th September 2006.
+The foundation stone for the new Bangkok Airport was laid in January 2002 and the construction continued to completion and the facility opened for service on 28th September 2006.

 Depending upon which gate your plane docks at, you may have a long walk or a very long walk to the Bangkok immigration area.